tylerbouknight/unPairasight/README.md

 - **Tag-Managed File Selection**: Encrypt or bypass files based on their tags.

 - **Auto-Encrypt**: Desktop users enjoy the luxury of auto-encryption upon app closure.
+-     Beta 1 release implements URI scheme to trigger vault encryption using obsidian://unpairasight#encrypt.
+This means that for iOS, you can use Shortcuts to set an automation when obsidian closes, to run the URI and "auto" encrypt the vault.

 ---